vectorgrp/sil-kit/docs/configuration/configuration.rst

      - Configuration of optional extensions to the Vector SIL Kit and where to find them.

    * - :doc:`Middleware<middleware-configuration>`
-     - This optional section can be used to configure Vector VAsio, the middleware running the Vector SIL Kit.
+     - This optional section can be used to configure the middleware running the Vector SIL Kit.
        If this section is omitted, defaults will be used.